grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 'That's it."
 Percy pointed over to the pile of bicycles that Hemi was untangling and tossing one-by-one towards them.
 "Select your steed.
 Choose carefully, most have a surprise or two."

-[//]: # (2k words from last EDIT point)

-Shakes looked over the bicycles, which could only be called 'bicycles' if the only thing you knew about bicycles was that they had two wheels.
-Piled on the grating of the deck, they looked more like a giant rusting Mikado set laid out to play.
+Shakes looked over the bicycles, which could be called 'bicycles' if the only thing one knew about bicycles was that they had two wheels.
+Piled on the grating of the deck, they looked more like a giant Mikado set, made of steel and rusting, laid out to play.
 Any individual bicycle appeared to be missing some critical part or another: a seat, or handle bars, or pedals.
 Or one of the wheels would have a giant dent in it so there was no chance it would roll smoothly.
 One or two appeared to be missing structural tubes and looked like they would collapse under the weight of an adult.
-Some were clearly bikes intended for children, with tiny wheels and faded and ripped streamers hanging from their tiny handlebars.
-On one someone had welded a motorcycle fork with a motorcycle wheel.
+Some were clearly bikes intended for children, with wheels the size of dinner plate and ripped and faded streamers hanging from their tiny handlebars.
+On one, someone had welded a motorcycle fork that still contained the motorcycle wheel.
 Shakes guessed that particular 'bicycle' must weigh more than 50 kilograms.

-Shakes selected a promising looking machine from the pile Hemi was still adding to.
-An simple small steel frame with upright bars and fenders, and the rusting remains of a steel basket, bent and crushed but still hanging on the front of the bicycle.
+Shakes selected a promising looking machine from the pile Hemi was still building.
+A simple small steel frame with upright bars and fenders, and the rusting remains of a steel basket bent and crushed but still hanging on the front of the bicycle.
 Shakes stepped over it and looked at Percy.
 "OK, now what?"

 "Now?
-There and back, and there again!"
-Said Percy, pointing down to the end of the cargo hold.
+There and back, and there again!" said Percy, pointing down to the end of the cargo hold.

 "Come on," said Bastian, picking up one of the kid's bikes and folding his long skinny legs into position on it.
 "I'll fuckin' race you."

 "I thought the only rule is don't get hurt?"
 Shakes asked.

 "Don't get hurt, _badly_.
 Fucking yeah."
 Bastian lit a cigarette, and started pedaling away madly down the grating of the cargo hold.
 After ten meters or so he slapped the pedals backwards and skidded for five more meters.
 "Fucking deck is still wet from the flooding!
-Good skidding."
-He said looking towards Percy with the cigarette still between his lips.
+Good skidding," he said, looking towards Percy with the cigarette still between his lips.

-Shakes took off after Bastian and, since he was riding a bigger bicycle, easily caught Bastian who was now spinning the tiny bicycle at a high cadence.
+Shakes took off after Bastian and, since he was riding a bigger bicycle, easily caught Bastian who was now spinning the tiny bicycle cranks at a high cadence.
 But as Shakes tried to come around, Bastian swerved hard into him and drove Shakes into one of the old crates pushed up against the hull wall.

 Shakes shuffled and regained his perch on the bike.
 He ripped his way down the deck, getting more speed as he flew past Bastian.
 He approached the far end, and squeezed the brakes to take some speed off before he had to make the turn to reverse direction.
 The brake levers clapped easily against the bars.
 Brakes apparently were not a feature of the bicycle he was riding.

 Shakes slapped his boots flat and slipped along with the grating uselessly rumbling beneath his feet.
-There was nothing that was going to prevent him from plowing into the puddle of black and oily bilge water that still filled the bow of the boat.
-A great spray of oozing and stinking water flew up and soaked him through.
+There was nothing that was going to prevent him from plowing into the puddle of black and oily bilge water that still filled the bow end of the boat.
+A great spray of oozing and stinking water flew up and soaked through his pants.

-Bastian had skidded the children's bike he was riding to a stop precisely at the edge of the puddle and stood over it, alternately smoking and laughing at Shakes.
+Bastian had skidded the children's bike he was riding to a stop precisely at the edge of the puddle and stood over it, alternately sucking his cigarette and laughing clouds of smoke at Shakes.

-Fortunately Shakes was wearing his heavy rubber deck boots.
-He waded back up out of the bilge puddle pushing the bike between his legs and once he escaped the puddle started pedaling back up the deck.
+Fortunately, Shakes was wearing his heavy rubber deck boots.
+He waded back out of the bilge puddle pushing the bike between his legs.
+Once he escaped the puddle, he started pedaling back up the deck.
 Bastian fell in behind, and stood up to pedal furiously.
 As Bastian drew even, Shakes unclipped one of the larger adjustable wrenches from his belt, hefted it in his hand for a second and then thrust it into the spokes of Bastian's front wheel.

 The weak and loose spokes of the old wheel snapped and curled around the drop-forged steel of the wrench.
 The wheel gave up on life, and the fork plowed into the grating through a web of small steel wires.
 Bastian collapsed over the bars and Shakes left him behind.
 As Shakes approached Percy at the top end of the cargo hold, his feet flattened against the deck in what was now a slightly more practiced maneuver, with plenty of time to skid to a stop where Percy was standing.

-"If you kill one of my fuckin' crew members, I'm dropping your boat into the fuckin' deepest part of the ocean Shakes."
+"If you kill one of my fuckin' crew members, I'm dropping your boat into the fuckin' deepest hole of the ocean Shakes."

-"It's not my fault if I'm just naturally fuckin' tougher than y'all."
+"It's not my fault if I'm just a natural fuckin' athlete."

 Hemi easily hefted the bicycle with the motorcycle fork welded to it.
-He looked at Shakes.
-"Come on Shakes, let us ride."
+He looked at Shakes, "come on Shakes, let us ride."
 He started down the cargo hold at a steady pace.
-Shake caught up with him easily, but despite steering into Hemi multiple times and repeated efforts to twist Hemi's handlebars, had no success at keeping himself from ending up in the oily puddle of bilge again as the two riders arrived at the far end of the cargo hold.
+Shakes caught up with him easily, but despite steering into Hemi multiple times and repeated efforts to twist Hemi's handlebars, had no success at keeping himself from ending up in the oily puddle of bilge again as the two riders arrived at the far end of the cargo hold.

 The riding went on like this, with various crew taking turns, swapping out bikes, pointing out what worked and what did not when it came to staying upright, or plowing someone else down.
 After half an hour or so Hemi dragged a rotting old wooden ramp from among the random refuse lashed to the hull and set it up just at the end of the cargo hold.
-Bastian shot down the length of the cargo hold and went up off the ramp and deliberately aimed to come down in the bilge water and splash as high up on to the hull as he could manage.
+Shakes shot down the length of the cargo hold and went off the ramp with the deliberate aim to come down in the bilge water, attempting to achieve as high a splash mark on the hull as he could manage.

 The bike came to a stop with a precarious tilt.
 Shakes got off the bike and walked it back up the cargo hold towards Percy and Hemi.
 When he got a bit closer they could see the front wheel was no longer attached to the bike.
 "The fucking fork snapped in half!"
 He shouted up to them.

 Percy grinned, "that frame was aluminum and that's how aluminum fails --- snaps in pieces with no warning.
 That's why submarine hulls are made of steel, it bends when it fails, but stays in tact."

 Shakes laughed at that.
 "Maybe, but if you're at the point where your submarine hull is failing, is it better that it's slowing fuckin crushin' in around you instead of failing catastrophically?
-Or is that just a vivid fuckin' demonstration of a living hell?"
+Or is that just a vivid fuckin' demonstration of what hell is like?"

-Bastian wheeled the destroyed bicycle up to them.
+Shakes wheeled the destroyed bicycle up to them.
 Percy and Hemi prodded the failed fork in turn while Gregory took a spin down the cargo hold toward the ramp.

 Percy placed the pieces of the fork together so she could visualize how it failed.
 "Sometimes, I feel like a submarine is just a very very complicated bicycle."